A Plague Tale: Requiem: Plot

-Six months following the events of the first game, siblings Amicia (Charlotte McBurney) and Hugo de Rune (Logan Hannan), along with their mother Beatrice (Lucy Briggs-Owen) and her apprentice Lucas (Kit Connor), seek refuge among an organization of alchemists called the Order.
-A hostile group of beekeepers attacks the siblings, causing the Prima Macula to reawaken in Hugo.
-In a town in Provence, Beatrice and Order representative Vaudin's (Antony Byrne) attempts to treat Hugo only exacerbate his condition, resulting in the town being swarmed by rats and left in ruins.
+In June 1349, six months following the events of the first game, siblings Amicia (Charlotte McBurney) and Hugo de Rune (Logan Hannan), along with their mother Beatrice (Lucy Briggs-Owen) and her apprentice Lucas (Kit Connor), seek refuge among an organization of alchemists called the Order.
+A hostile group of survivalist beekeepers attack the siblings, causing the Prima Macula to reawaken in Hugo.
+The group hides in a fortified town in Provence where Beatrice enlists the aid of Order representative Vaudin (Antony Byrne) to treat Hugo; the treatments only exacerbate his condition, resulting in the town being swarmed by rats and left in ruins.
 Vaudin is killed while the others escape on a boat bound for the Order's headquarters in Marseille.

-Unwilling to see Hugo locked up as the Order’s test subject, Amicia takes Hugo and leaves Beatrice and Lucas to seek an island of which Hugo has recurring dreams, hoping it will lead to a cure for the Macula.
+Unwilling to see Hugo locked up as the Order's test subject, Amicia takes Hugo and leaves Beatrice and Lucas to seek an island of which Hugo has recurring dreams, hoping it will lead to a cure for the Macula.
 Along the way, they are pursued by Provence soldiers, as well as mercenaries led by the disgraced knight Arnaud (Harry Myers).
 Arnaud offers to arrange transport to the island from Hugo's dreams, La Cuna.
 They sail to the island on the ship of Arnaud's smuggler friend Sophia (Anna Demetriou).

 Arriving at La Cuna, the group discovers that the residents, led by Count Victor (Alistair Petrie) and Countess Emilie (Ellie Heydon), worship a pagan deity called the Child of Embers.
 Arnaud tries to coerce Hugo into summoning rats to attack Victor — whom he blames for the death of his son — but Amicia intervenes, and Arnaud is arrested.
 Amicia deduces that the Count and Countess are unknowingly worshipping a previous Macula carrier as the Child.
 With Sophia, they delve into an ancient Order temple, following the history of the carrier, Basilius, and his protector, Aelia.
 Entering a chapel where Aelia was imprisoned after rebelling against the Order, the group encounters a cult of slavers who offer human sacrifices to the Child; Hugo summons rats to kill the slavers.
-The group discovers Basilius was imprisoned underground by the Order to contain the Macula, and Aelia died before she could reach him.
+The group discovers that there is no cure and there never was; Basilius was imprisoned underground by the Order to contain the Macula, and Aelia died before she could reach him.
 Without Aelia, Basilius gave in to the Macula and unleashed the Justinian Plague.
 Amicia realizes the Macula showed Hugo the dream to lure him into its clutches, and they flee the prison as it collapses under a horde of rats.